DATA-606-SPRING-2023-TUE/Jeevan_Data606/docs/README.md

-# This folder contains all documents related to capstone project
+# This folder contains all documents related to capstone project.
+All documents include draft proposal, presentation and final proposal